allmaps/allmaps/packages/openlayers/README.md

 ### `WarpedMapLayer#getMapsBbox(mapIds, projectionOptions)`

-Get the bounding box of the maps
+Get the bounding box of all selected maps

 The result is returned in lon-lat `EPSG:4326` by default.
-Set projectionOptions to { projection: { definition: 'EPSG:3857' } } to get result in WebMercator.

 Note: more selection options are available on this function of WarpedMapList